sonthonaxrk/b2c2_test/README.md

 My API client's base-class automatically creates typed methods from a pseudo-OpenAPI definition.
 This uses a formal definition of an API to save time.
-However MyPy will not work with dynamically created classes; and for MyPy to recognise metaprogramming, a plug-in is needed (this is how dataclasses, attrs, and ctypes are supported in MyPy).
+However MyPy will not work with dynamically created classes; and for MyPy to recognize metaprogramming, a plug-in is needed (this is how data classes, attrs, and ctypes are supported in MyPy).

 With this plug-in you can use static analysis to verify you are using the API correctly (as long as the OpenAPI specification is correct).